How to get along with anyone

 Know that everyone has lived a story that you've never heard.

-Understand that everyone has a different set of beliefs, and they feel that they have very good reasons for having those beliefs.
+Understand that everyone has a different set of beliefs, and they feel that they have excellent reasons for having those beliefs.

 Know that everyone has at least one thing that they'd give up everything for.